 Canines are natural den animals.
 They feel safe and protected when they curl up inside a closed space.
 Your puppy will eventually come to love his crate and view the location as a place of security.

 The dog crate can quickly prove an invaluable housebreaking tool.
 Most dogs will not soil where they sleep.
-Placing the puppy into a crate when you cannot supervise the pet can aid in the housebreaking process.
+Placing the puppy in a crate when you cannot supervise the pet can aid in the housebreaking process.

 When picking a crate, make sure that your puppy can stand up, lie down, and turn around.
 Pick either an easy-to-clean plastic crate or a wire crate with a solid tray bottom.
 You can cover the bottom of the crate with a blanket, towel, or washable dog bed for added comfort and to make the puppy feel comfortable and secure.